digdir/dialogporten/README.md

 dotnet ef migrations add -p .\src\Digdir.Domain.Dialogporten.Infrastructure\ TestMigration
 ```

-or change your directory to the infrastructure project, and then run the command.
+or change your directory to the infrastructure project and then run the command.
 ```powershell
 cd .\src\Digdir.Domain.Dialogporten.Infrastructure\
 dotnet ef migrations add TestMigration
 ```
 ## Testing

-Besides ordinary unit- and integration tests, there are test suites for both functional end-to-end testing implemented with [K6](https://k6.io/).
+Besides ordinary unit- and integration tests, there are also test suites for functional end-to-end testing implemented with [K6](https://k6.io/).

 See `tests/k6/README.md` for more information.